Roche-CSI/ama/docs/user_guide/index.md

   updates, the underlying files must be pulled after you switch to the latest version, this is done in the interest of efficiency)
 - `ama list` : to list all peer assets, i.e. assets in the same class
-- `ama list --class class-name` : to list all assets in a class
+- `ama list --class collections-name` : to list all assets in a class
 - `ama history` : displays the history of the asset i.e. all changes across different versions of the asset
 - `ama status` : displays asset version and any pending changes that are not committed yet
-- `ama class list`: lists all the asset classes of the current project
+- `ama class list`: lists all the asset collections of the current project

 ## Searching / Finding an asset